 That said, it can be helpful to have a road map for when you lose your way – something to provide structure to your time in the bardo, that phase between one incarnation and the next.

-Here are some tips for how to stay calm while you negotiate the passage.
+Here are 6 tips for how to stay calm while you negotiate the passage.

 Calm your nervous system and connect with your subtle body through a breath based practice: yoga, pranayama, or shamatha meditation are all excellent choices.